AymenKhouja/Lost-in-translation/README.md

 ## Description 📑

 ### Game Modes:
 Lost in Translation offers two distinct modes of play.
-In Individual Mode, players navigate the challenge on their own, while Team Mode introduces a collaborative dimension.
+In Individual Mode, players navigate the challenge on their own (still not implemented), while Team Mode introduces a collaborative dimension.
 In Team Mode, players decide team sizes and the number of rounds, setting the stage for an engaging collective experience.

 ### Team Mode Setup:
 Team Mode puts the decision-making in the hands of players.
 Choose how many members will form each team and determine the number of rounds per game.
 A round, defined by a sequence of turns, adds an element of strategy to the gameplay.